 As it turns out, in the Mexico-LeBarons’ case schizophrenia/ bipolar disease/ personality disorders not only ran in BOTH our Grandmother Maud’s parents’ family trees, but ALSO in Grandfather Dayer’s family tree.
 That would more than double the schizophrenic /bipolar genetics and heritability.

 I do not personally know about any mental disorders that ran in my great-grandmother Lucinda Mariah Emmerson’s family line.
-Only that, though schizophrenia is found in all nationalities and races, Sweden and Ireland rate the highest for this disorder.
-Norway follows close behin.(The Scotchc-Irish/ Scots Irish?
-When history’s followed back far enough, they are Irish.)
+Only that, though schizophrenia is found in all nationalities and races, Sweden and Ireland rate highest when it comes to this disease.

 In past decades, schizophrenia was often called “Manic Depression.”
 Today it is usually referred to as Bipolar Disease.
 “McDonald” is an Irish/ Scots/Scotch Irish surname.
 “Emmerson” is a Swedish surname.
 I mention this as only one piece of the puzzle contributing to mental challenges in my beloved Mexico-LeBaron family line.